rsoares10/gif-hunter/README.md

 # GIF Searcher

-<p> A simple GIF searcher based on Giphy API, which is a service that allows to search, share, discover and create GIFs on the Internet.
-This project's goal is to test Flutter WEB features.</p>
+<p> A simple GIF searcher based on Giphy API, which is a service that allows to search, share, discover and create GIFs on the Internet.</p>

 <!-- description section-->